cknd/stackprinter/README.md

 ## Log detailed tracebacks for exceptions
 Just call `show` or `format` in an except block.

 By default, this produces a plain text string.
-Pass `style='color'` to get semantic highlighting like above.
-See the docs for `format` for the full set of configs.
+Pass `style='color'` to get semantic highlighting, see the docs of `format` for the full set of configs.

 ```python
 import stackprinter